bevren/simple-chat-pdf/README.md

 # Simple ChatPDF

-a simple tool that i used a lot.
+a simple tool that i use a lot.

 ![image](https://github.com/user-attachments/assets/09583337-40ae-40b3-96c5-bff84c16237a)